What is Employer Identification Number (EIN)?

 2. Tax Purposes: The EIN plays a key role in filing different types of business tax returns, like income tax, employment tax and excise tax.
 It assists the IRS in tracking your business and identifying it for tax purposes, enforcing tax compliance.

-4. Opening Bank Accounts: Banks usually make businesses have an EIN to open a business banking account.
-Having a separate account for your business finances helps you remain organized and avoid confusion between your business and personal funds.
+4. Opening Bank Accounts: Banks usually require businesses to have an EIN before opening a business bank account , which helps keep financial records clear and separate.
+Having a dedicated account for business finances ensures better organization and prevents confusion between personal and business funds.

 6. Legal Protection: An EIN as opposed to your personal SSN for any business transaction purposes provides you with better privacy and lowers the chance of identity theft.